This is about addressing modes.

 This hook should return -1 if SIMD clone node shouldn't be used in vectorized loops in current function, or non-negative number if it is usable.
 In that case, the smaller the number is, the more desirable it is to use it.

 This hook should check the launch dimensions provided for an OpenACC compute region, or routine.
 Defaulted values are represented as -1 and non-constant values as 0.
 The fn_level is negative for the function corresponding to the compute region.
 For a routine is is the outermost level at which partitioned execution may be spawned.
-It should fill in anything that needs to default to non-unity and verify non-defaults.
+The hook should verify non-default values.
+If DECL is NULL, global defaults are being validated and unspecified defaults should be filled in.
 Diagnostics should be issued as appropriate.
 Return true, if changes have been made.
 You must override this hook to provide dimensions larger than 1.

 This hook should return the maximum size of a particular dimension, or zero if unbounded.